 Its name derives from the Gaelic language and means 'little bay', but when it comes to having an unforgettable weekend break, Oban is definitely a place which is big on things to see and do.
 Nestled on the west coast and surrounded by miles of dramatic shores and beautiful countryside, the seaside town is a great place for a holiday.
 Why not take a day trip to one of the surrounding islands?
 You could pack three into one day and take a tour of Mull, Iona and Staffa.
 Or visit Kerrera, the closest island to Oban, and enjoy a pleasant stroll along the island's track roads and explore the ruins of Gylen Castle, one-time stronghold of the MacDougalls of Lorne.

 Split into North and South, Oban makes a brilliant touring base.
-Outwith the town you could spend days exploring castles, gardens, villages, beaches, forests, and fun and unusual attractions, from the power station hollowed into a mountain to the aquarium which doubles as a seal rescue centre.
+Outwith the town you could spend days exploring castles, gardens, villages, beaches, forests, and fun and unusual attractions, from the power station hollowed into a mountain to boat trips where you can spot basking sharks and a host of other sea life.
 Oban itself is compact and it's easy to get round on foot.
 There are plenty of small galleries and independent stores to browse through, as well as the centrally-located local distillery, chocolate shop, and museum.
 Wander along the seafront to the ruined Dunollie Castle and the sandy beaches beyond - the sunsets here are phenomenal.
 When it's time to relax or refuel, take your pick from the town's offering of pubs, cafés and restaurants.